gdsec-test/threat-research-guidelines/github-actions-threat-doc.md

 ThreatApi code has dependencies being pulled from github.secureserver.net

-We are setting up the CICD pipeline with self-hosted runners because of this dependency.
+We are setting up the CICD pipeline with self-hosted runners because of this dependency for GoLang.
+Rest runs on Github hosted runners.
+We have a max run time of 50k billable mins/ month for entire GoDaddy.
+Currently, there is no restriction on using the mins as there is very less adoption of Github actions within company.

 ## Setting up self-hosted runners
 - Follow instructions on [setting up on-prem openstack](https://github.secureserver.net/CTO/guidelines/blob/master/Standards-Best-Practices/CICD/GitHubActions.md#setting-up-a-self-hosted-github-actions-runner-on-on-prem-openstack) for points 1 & 2